+Fig. 6 – Down core trends in total hydrolysable amino acid concentration of bleached and unbleached Nps tests (analysed using RP-HPLC)

-, with individual poorly resolved amino acids in some chromatograms causing “spikes” in the composition plot (Fig. 5).
-As was also seen in the extended bleaching experiments, there is no clear difference between the whole-protein and intra-crystalline protein fractions of Nps.
-Neither fraction shows a clear, systematic change in amino acid composition down core.
-This indicates that both the whole-shell and intra-crystalline fractions remain relatively stable.
+As was seen in the extended bleaching experiments, there is no clear difference between the composition of whole-protein and intra-crystalline protein fractions of Nps (Fig. 7).
+Neither fraction shows a systematic change in amino acid composition down core.
+This indicates that both the whole-shell and intra-crystalline fractions remain relatively stable during diagenesis.
 While some work has found differential loss of acidic proteins from a range of planktonic species within ~300 ka (Robbins and Brew, 1990), this trend is not seen here over the 120 ka studied.